General Application for GST/HST Rebates

 Filing instructions

-We do not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA does not accept credit card slips or debit transaction slips as proof of purchase without a copy of the invoice or cash register receipt.
+The CRA will not return any receipts or supporting documentation submitted with your application.

 Filing deadline

-If you are applying for a rebate of the GST/HST you paid on commercial goods that you exported, other than artistic works that you manufactured or produced, you have to file your rebate application within one year from the date you exported the goods.
+If you are applying for a rebate of the GST/HST you paid on commercial goods that you exported, other than artistic works that you manufactured or produced, you have to file your rebate application within one year after the date you exported the goods.

 If you are applying for a rebate of the GST/HST you paid on property or services that you acquired to consume or use in manufacturing or producing an eligible artistic work for export, you have one year from the date that the tax became payable on your acquisition to file the rebate application.